Color Schemes often aliased as the color palette and color combinations, are one of the techniques to influence the mind of viewers.

 Who says Vintage is out of fashion?
-That feeling you get after dusting-off an old book from your shelf or taking out your teenage diary is priceless.
+That feeling you get after dusting off an old book from your shelf or taking out your teenage diary is priceless.

 There is much to learn from Vintage styles.
-Remember the old movie posters, the graphics, bright and pastel colours and classic typefaces.
+Remember the old movie posters, the graphics, bright and pastel colors, and classic typefaces.
 We see some brands that still carry forward the vintage themes and never find themselves awkward.

 Vintage Color Combinations is like tasting new wine from an old bottle; keeps getting better in new times.
-It’s still a legit choice for product packaging and popular pick with free logo maker.
+It’s still a legit choice for product packaging and a popular pick with free logo maker.

 5. Express it with a hint of “Dark”